daxxded/A-S-T-R-O/README.md

 - **enablelock** | Reverses the effects of disableLock.
 - **secure** | Lock console, cmds and disable plugins.
 - **showtoken** | Gets Discord token from plugin configs.

+WTF I MADE THIS REPOSITORY LIKE 3 YEARS AGO AND WHY DID 10 PEOPLE CONSITBUTED I HAVE NO IDEA LMAOO